ballerina-platform/module-ballerinax-docusign.dsadmin/examples/manage-user-information/create-and-retrieve-user-information.md

-# DocuSign Admin API: Create and Retrieve User Information
+# Manage user information with DocuSign Admin

 This Ballerina program demonstrates the integration of the DocuSign Admin API to create a new user within an organization and retrieve information about that user.
 The example covers fetching organizations, creating a new user, and retrieving user details.

-## Step 1: Import DocuSign Connector
+## Step 1: Import DocuSign connector

 Import the `ballerinax/docusign.dsadmin` module into your Ballerina project.